Safety and Security

 Ensuring public safety is a crucial element in event planning in London and the Lambeth Country Show is no exception.

 The police have advised that a ‘serious risk to public safety’ was identified following the Lambeth Country Show in 2015 and 2016.
-This feedback being incorporated into planning 2017’s Lambeth Country Show, but the event still experienced disorder.
+This feedback was incorporated into planning 2017’s Lambeth Country Show, but the event still experienced disorder.

 Further, the Council’s insurer has requested these additional measures in order to insure the event.
 The current national terrorism threat level has also had to be taken into account.
 The new measures should not impact on people’s enjoyment of the Country Show and will ensure public safety.